taciturnaxolotl/thistle/CRUSH.md

 This is a Bun-based transcription service using the [Bun fullstack pattern](https://bun.com/docs/bundler/fullstack) for routing and bundled HTML.

+## Workflow

+**IMPORTANT**: Do NOT commit changes until the user explicitly asks you to commit.
+Always wait for user verification that changes are working correctly before making commits.

 ## Project Info

 - Name: Thistle